-- (1) Except as provided in paragraph (2), the members of agency boards shall be selected and appointed to serve in the same manner as administrative law judges appointed pursuant to section 3105 of title 5, with an additional requirement that such members shall have had not fewer than five years' experience in public contract law.
-Full-time members of agency boards serving as such on the effective date of this chapter shall be considered qualified.
-The chairman and vice chairman of each board shall be designated by the agency head from members so appointed.
-Compensation for the chairman, the vice chairman, and all other members of an agency board shall be determined under section 5372a of title 5. - (2) The Board of Directors of the Tennessee Valley Authority shall establish criteria for the appointment of members to its agency board of contract appeals established in subsection (a)(2) of this section, and shall designate a chairman of such board.
+(1) The members of the Armed Services Board of Contract Appeals shall be selected and appointed to serve in the same manner as administrative law judges appointed pursuant to section 3105 of title 5, with an additional requirement that such members shall have had not fewer than five years' experience in public contract law.
+Full-time members of such Board serving as such on the effective date of this chapter shall be considered qualified.
+The chairman and vice chairman of such Board shall be designated by the Secretary of Defense from members so appointed.
+Compensation for the chairman, the vice chairman, and all other members of such Board shall be determined under section 5372a of title 5.

+(2) The Board of Directors of the Tennessee Valley Authority shall establish criteria for the appointment of members to its agency board of contract appeals established in subsection (a)(2) of this section, and shall designate a chairman of such board.
 The chairman and all other members of such board shall receive compensation, at the daily equivalent of the rates determined under section 5372a of title 5, for each day they are engaged in the actual performance of their duties as members of the board.